 Inspiration

-My interest in floriography began with a single primrose pressed in my Grandfather’s diary.
+I have always loved flowers, making tiny bouquets, perfume and pressings as a child, but my interest in floriography began with a single primrose pressed in my Grandfather’s diary.
 Found years later, it was a memento of an early date with my Grandmother.
 The ‘new love’ meaning was fitting and romantic.

 Floriography, also known as the language of flowers, is the practise of attributing meanings and symbolism to flowers (largely through folklore), and has been recorded in traditional cultures around the world for thousands of years.
 It was brought to Britain in 1717 by Mary Wortley (Lady Montagu), but was most popular during the Victorian era as a coded way for people to express their otherwise unspeakable feelings.
 Gifts of specific plants and floral arrangements would be exchanged as ‘talking bouquets’ and would be worn or carried as fashion accessories.